Lucas Industries

 Lucas Industries plc, now known as Lucas Automotive, is one of the world’s oldest continuously trading automotive brands, tracing its origins to 1875 and the first patent issued to its founder, Joseph Lucas.

 Based originally in Birmingham, the company grew over the years into a manufacturer and supplier of automotive industry and aerospace industry components to vehicle and aerospace manufacturers around the world.

-Lucas continues to operate as a recognised brand in the automotive aftermarket, with products manufactured and distributed under exclusive agreements with international partners.
-Lucas products are distributed internationally, with manufacturing plants located in Europe, South America, Tunisia, China, and other areas.
+Lucas continues to operate as a recognised brand for automotive aftermarket products manufactured and distributed by exclusive agreements with established international partners.
+Lucas products are available in most countries and there are manufacturing plants located in Europe, South America, Tunisia, China, and other locations.

 History

 Foundation

-In the 1850s, Joseph Lucas, a jobless father of six, sold paraffin oil from a barrow cart around the streets of Hockley.
-In 1860, he founded the firm that would become Lucas Industries.
+In the 1850s, Joseph Lucas, a jobless father of six, sold paraffin oil from a barrow around the streets of Hockley.
+In 1860, he went on to found the firm that would later become Lucas Industries.
 His 17-year-old son Harry joined the firm around 1872.
-At first it made general pressed metal merchandise, including plant pot holders, scoops and buckets, and later in 1875 lamps for ships.
+At first the firm made general pressed metal merchandise, and later in 1875, they branched out into lamps for ships.
 Joseph Lucas & Son was based in Little King Street from 1882 and later Great King Street, Birmingham.
+The business of Joseph Lucas & Sons was incorporated into Joseph Lucas Ltd in 1897.